 In 2010, a group of cavers discussed the possibility of digging down into the caverns via the online forum ukcaving.com.
 They discussed various methods including excavating the Old Turf Pits main shaft, to excavating another small shaft purported to be situated directly above the caverns.
 According to the old mining records, this shaft did not descend as far as the caverns, but it was speculated that a rise may have been driven up to intersect it.
 Unfortunately, after many pages of discussion, the thread ended abruptly and no further work took place.

 There are two other shafts close to the Old Turf Pits including Whim shaft and the West Turf Pits.
 West Turf Pits has also collapsed, with whim shaft currently covered with railway sleepers and spoil.
-The Grassington Mines Appreciation Group intends on erecting a fence around Whim Shaft and removing the spoil sometime in 2021.
+The Grassington Mines Appreciation Group intends on erecting a fence around Whim Shaft and removing the spoil.
 From here the group does intend on exploring the shaft, however it must be noted that there is no mention of this mine connecting with the caverns.

 To reopen Old Turf Pits shaft would be a huge undertaking and is unlikely to ever happen due to financial constraints.
 Access into the cave system is an exciting prospect that generates keen interest on internet message boards and down the local pub.
 However these conversations are never likely to materialize into anything more than wishful thinking.
 For now the Lost Caverns of Grassington Moor shall remain "lost".